Alex4386-vault/ultimateVolcano/README.md

 Natural Disaster plugin for Minecraft Spigot Servers developed for MintNetwork Season 3::The Endless Survival.

-Since I am no longer part of MintNetwork, This is removed from MintNetwork group repository to this repository.
+Since I am no longer part of MintNetwork, This is moved from MintNetwork group repository to this repository.